Chapter 6 – Providing a Safe Educational and Work Environment

 - submission to such conduct is used as a basis for evaluation in personnel decisions, academic evaluations, or admissions evaluations affecting an individual; or

 - such conduct has the effect of unreasonably interfering with an individual’s work or academic performance, or creating an intimidating, hostile, or offensive working or learning environment.

-Sexual harassment includes, but is not limited to, the following examples, if a reasonable person would have perceived them as offensive and the complainant perceived them as offensive, and with due respect for the protection of academic freedom as discussed in Section 6-A (3):
+Sexual harassment includes, but is not limited to, the following examples, if a reasonable person would have perceived them as offensive and the reporting party perceived them as offensive, and with due respect for the protection of academic freedom as discussed in Section 6-A (3):